Simfreed/AFINES/README.md

 |d_strain_freq              |double |1              |Hz     |frequency of differential oscillatory strain|

 ### Configuration file Example ###
-Below is an example of a configuration file named example.cfg To run a simulation using this configuration, enter the command
+Below is an example of a configuration file named example.cfg.
+To run a simulation using this configuration, enter the command
      ```
     >./bin/afines -c example.cfg